Meditation As Investigative Method

 How to Engage This Module

 The Palace of Learning teaches about Buddhism from an academic perspective informed by experiential learning.
 No guided meditation in this curriculum requires you to adopt any religious beliefs—the practices are entirely secular techniques.
 Even seasoned meditators may find that experimenting with the techniques introduced here will deepen their understanding of meditation theory; others may wish to engage the materials purely through conceptual study.
 Both approaches are valid.
+We recommend experimenting with traditional techniques presented here from a secular perspective.
+While you can engage the materials through conceptual study alone, meditation experience significantly deepens understanding of the theory.

 This module introduces you to meditation as an investigative method.
 The first video provides historical context and raises a central question about whether Buddhist meditation constitutes a “secular inner science.”
 The second video explains how the core meditation technique actually works—the relationship between calming the mind and developing insight.
 The third video guides you through the practice itself.
 The fourth video, which is optional, addresses physical posture for those who choose to establish a regular sitting practice.